Is Your Skincare Routine Causing More Harm Than Good?

 1. Excessive Breakouts and Pimples

-If you notice increased acne despite using multiple skincare products, your routine might be the problem.
-Overuse of active ingredients, heavy moisturizers, or not properly cleansing the skin can clog pores and cause breakouts.
+If you notice an increase in acne despite using multiple skincare products, your routine may be the problem.
+Overuse of active ingredients, heavy moisturisers, or improper cleansing of the skin can clog pores and cause breakouts.

 2. Redness, Burning, or Irritation